 One of the most common causes of this error is the use of an unsuitable power adapter for the FRITZ!Box:

 - Use a suitable power adapter to plug in your FRITZ!Box.

 3 Checking the cabling

-If you are using the FRITZ!Box on an IP-based line without a conventional analog or ISDN landline, do not plug in the end of the Y-shaped cable for landline.
+If you are using the FRITZ!Box on an IP-based connection without a conventional analog or ISDN landline, do not plug in the end of the Y-shaped cable for landline.
 Otherwise, interference is transmitted to the FRITZ!Box:

 - Check whether the black end of the Y-shaped cable is plugged in somewhere.
 If so, unplug the cable.

 4 Testing whether a USB device is interfering